isomerpages/govtech-stp/_travellers-from-malaysia/02c-pca-faq.md

 Employees are only allowed to serve their SHN in hotels, serviced apartments, or single-occupancy residences (i.e. if there is only one employee in the entire SHN accommodation).
 However, an exception can be made for employees who are serving their SHN in premises occupied by immediate family members (i.e. parents, siblings, spouse and children), or employees who are cohorting (up to four pax) provided that the employees arrive in Singapore on the same day.
 Employees are prohibited from serving their SHN at a dormitory, hostel or rented room.

+Please note that the above SHN requirements do <u>not<u> apply to employees who have a travel history to Sabah in the past 14 days before entry into Singapore.
+Such employees will serve their SHN in dedicated SHN facilities instead.

 #### 32. May I serve my Stay-Home Notice (SHN) at a family member or relatives’ house?

 Your SHN place of residence must fulfil the prevailing SHN advisory and guidelines.
 To curb community spread, you are allowed to serve your SHN only in premises occupied by immediate family members (i.e. parents, siblings, spouse and children).
 You may refer to MOH’s website (<http://www.moh.gov.sg/covid-19>) for the latest updates.

+Please note that the above SHN requirements do <u>not<u> apply to employees who have a travel history to Sabah in the past 14 days before entry into Singapore.
+Such employees will serve their SHN in dedicated SHN facilities instead.

 #### 33. What are the accommodation arrangements for Stay-Home Notice (SHN)?
 Will the Government be paying for the hotel/accommodation for SHN?
 Is there a list of pre-approved hotels?

 The Singapore Government will not arrange or bear the costs of an employee’s accommodation for the SHN.
 The employer/employee is expected to arrange and bear the costs of the employee’s accommodation for the SHN.

 There is no list of pre-approved hotels for SHN.
 If you wish to serve your SHN in a hotel, you may do so in a hotel of your choice.
 Please indicate to the properties you approach that you/your employee will be serving SHN.

+Please note that the above SHN requirements do <u>not<u> apply to employees who have a travel history to Sabah in the past 14 days before entry into Singapore.
+Such employees will serve their SHN in dedicated SHN facilities instead.

 #### 34. What should I do if I am feeling unwell on the date of my COVID-19 PCR swab appointment?